gregorispielmann/gympoint-gostack/readme.md

 ## Backend

-To initialize the backend, enter backend folder and run yarn to install all dependencies then run yarn dev to initialize the backend in dev mode.
+After create and run all containers you will need to initialize the backend.

 ```
 $ yarn
 To install all dependencies

+$ yarn sequelize db:migrate
+To run all migrations to database

+$ yarn sequelize db:seed:all
+To seed database with fake data

 $ yarn dev
 This will start backend in dev mode